psqgis/psqgis.github.io/_minutes/201901-January.md

 ---
 layout: post
 title: "January '19 Meetup Minutes"
-date: 2019-01-19
+date: 2019-01-08
-tags: hillshade styles rule-based tables map-layout plugin quickmapservices georeference labeling auto-labels projections
+tags: hillshade styles rule-based tables map-layout plugin quickmapservices georeference labeling auto-labels projections color-ramp imhof-shading blending-mode page-size page-properties freehandrastergeoreferencer
 ---

 Covered Topics:
 * Hillshades
 * Rule Based Styling
 * Insert Table in Map Layout
+* Changing Page Size
 * QuickMapServices in QGIS3
-* Georeferencing
+* Freehand Raster Georeferencer Plugin
 * Automated Label Placement
-* Visual Comparision of Geographic Extents
+* Visual Comparison of Geographic Extents

 The January meeting was held at [Interim CDA](http://interimicda.org/whatwedo/).
 Thanks again for their generous use of their conference room.

 ### Hillshades ###
-* Stu - Hillshades
-  * Has a document - Peter is sending it to me on Slack; Chris B sent it to me in e-mail
+Stu has created a guide to [using color ramps in QGIS 3](/resources.html#Color%20Ramps%20QGIS%203.4).
-  * Using QGIS 3.4.3
+* The guide  was developed using QGIS version 3.4.3.
-  * 590 color ramps available in QGIS
+* There are prebuilt 590 color ramps available in QGIS 3.
-  * Color ramps
-    * Looking at rain data for Hurricane Harvey time frame
-    * Changed the thresholds to focus in on just the heavy rain areas
+* Stu was looking at rain data from during Hurricane Harvey and set a lower threshold to focus in on just the heavy rain areas.
-  * Looking at Esri hillshade
-    * Compared to a hillshade Stu created from USGS 10 meter elevation data
+* Looked Esri hillshade basemap compared to a hillshade Stu created from USGS 10 meter elevation data:
   * Esri data is very high resolution, includes roads, etc.
-    * Is using Imhof shading
-  * Combined a green to white color ramp combined with the hillshade to get the shaded relief with color by elevation
+  * Stu is using [Imhof shading](https://www.esri.com/arcgis-blog/products/arcgis-pro/mapping/steal-this-imhof-like-topography-style-please/).
+He combined a green to white color ramp and the hillshade to get the shaded relief with color by elevation.
-    * sd-A is the color ramp he chose
+  * "sd-A" is the color ramp he chose.
-    * Using blending mode (Multiply) this is more vibrant than the default (which is like what happens in Esri)
+  * Used blending mode (Multiply).
+This is more vibrant than the default method, which is similar to Esri uses.
-    * Suggests being sure to use bi-linear interpolation instead of the default nearest neighbor
+    * __*TIP:*__ Be sure to use bi-linear interpolation instead of the default (nearest neighbor).

 ### Rule Based Styling ##
-* Stu - Rule Based Styling
+Stu demonstrated rule based styling.
-  * Example of shading polygons of interest differently than polygons of non-interest differently and then only labeling polygons of interest
+* His example grayed out the polygons outside of his area of interest and only labeled the polygons of interest.
-  * Added an attribute to use for shading and labeling
+  * Stu added an attribute to use when defining the rules.
+  * Configure by switching from *Single Symbol* to *Rule Based* styling, editing or adding a rule, and clicking on the formula button in filter button next to *Filter*.
+  * Create a rule for the features outside the area of interest with black fill and partial transparency to gray them out.
+  * __*TIP:*__ Hitting F7 brings up the *Layer Styling* window docked to the side.
-    * Hit F7 to bring up Layer styling docked to the side with instant updates to style settings
+  * __*TIP*__ Check the *Live update* option next to apply to see updates to the map as you change  style settings.
-      * Go to Rule Based tab
-        * Click on formula button in filter  and define the criteria for no fill for areas of interest
-        * Leave formula blank to pick up everthing else.
-Make it black with transparency to "grey out" the remaining area

 ### Insert Table in Map Layout ###
-* Stu - Looking for a way to make a table of polygon attributes inserted on the map
-  * He ended up exporting his project to an image and adding it in Paint
-  * Clifford asked about using composer.
-    * Looks like you can add a label with arbitrary text and set the properties to what Stu needs
+Stu has been looking for a way to place a table of polygon attributes on a layout.
+He had a work around of exporting his project to an image and inserting the table with image editing software.
+Clifford suggesting asked about using *Print Composer*, which is not referenced as *Layout* on QGIS 3 menus.
+The group determined that you can add a label with arbitrary text and set the properties to do what Stu needs.

-* Peter - asked about using US page sizes
-  * Right click on map and select Page Properties
+### Changing Page Size ###
-  * You can scroll down past all the European page sizes and find Letter, etc.
+Peter followed up by asking about using US page sizes.
+This is changed by right clicking on the layout and selecting *Page Properties...* from the pop-up menu.
+You can scroll down past the European page sizes and find Letter and other US page sizes.

 ### QuickMapServices in QGIS3 ###
-* Clifford - asked about QuickMapServices in QGIS3
-  * Stu has it in his but isn't sure how he added it.
-His is still under Web menu
-  * Upgraded to QGIS 3.4.3
-    * Quickmap services is now under the layer -> Add Layer - > QuickmapsServices

-### Georeferencing ###
-* Clifford - Geo referencing
+Clifford asked if anyone else had experienced [QuickMapServices](https://qms.nextgis.com/about) not showing up on the *Web* menu in QGIS3.
+His is now under the *Layer -> Add Layer - > QuickmapsServices* at QGIS 3.4.3.
+Stu still found his under web.
+Paul subsequently installed QGIS 3.4.4 on MacOS and found his under web.
+We aren't sure what is going on.

-  * Freehand Raster GeoReferencer Plugin
+### Freehand Raster Georeferencer Plugin ###
-  * Clifford has some slides
-  * Outputs a PNG with a world file
+Clifford demonstrated the [Freehand raster georeferencer plugin](http://gvellut.github.io/FreehandRasterGeoreferencer/).
+Clifford's [demo slides](http://localhost:4000/resources.html#Freehand%20Raster%20Georeferencer) are available on our Reference page.

 ### Automated Label Placement ###
-* Clifford - Automated Placement Engine for labels
-  * Access with button next to "Single Label" choice
+Clifford demonstrated the *Automated Placement Engine* for labels.
+Access its settings from the *Layer Properties* *Labels* tab using the button next to the pull down with *Single Labels* showing by default.

-### Visual Comparision of Geographic Extents ###
+### Visual Comparison of Geographic Extents ###
-* Stu - Submitting a 30 page report to the Feds as part of the public input for the oil & gas drilling on the artic refuge
-  * Wants them to consider visibility of projects as environmental impact
-  * Wants to make a map of the lease area compared to a major city (say Washington DC)
-  * Explored using clifford's extention with the group
+Stu would like to produce a map comparing the area of the Arctic National Wildlife Refuge to the area of the District of Columbia.
+The map will support a thirty page report Stu is submitting as public input on a proposal for oil and gas drilling.
+Stu's report considers the visibility of projects as an environmental impact.

-    * Did not have success initialy bringing in the georeferenced TIFF with the plugin Paul suggested doing it in composer with two maps in the same equal area projection with the scale set the same for both maps
+The group explored the possibility of using the plugin Clifford demonstrated, but did not have success bringing in the georeferenced TIFF with the plugin.
+Paul suggested doing it in *Composer/Layout* with two separate maps added and overlapping.
+Each with an appropriate equal area projection and both with the same scale.